When you’re thinking about your goals and priorities, how do you make an order of them?

-At the end of a busy day, your brain needs to sort out which thoughts to keep, and which to discard.
+At the end of a busy day, your brain must sort out which thoughts to keep and which to discard.

-Document where you are mentally, instead of letting your thoughts bounce around in your head, as you attempt to process and make sense of the day.
+Document where you are mentally instead of letting your thoughts bounce around in your head as you attempt to process and make sense of the day.

 Write them down, take notes, organize your thoughts – and see how you feel after this simple step.